metral/pulumihome/Managing-Repo-Versions.md

 pulumi-aws/$ pulumi ensure -update github.com/pulumi/pulumi@v0.9.7
 ```

+The updated lockfile must be committed and tagged accordingly so that upstream dependents can consume the result.

 ## Updating Service Dependencies

 Deploying a new SDK to `pulumi/pulumi-ppc` or `pulumi/pulumi-service` generally entails simply updating the installation scripts to refer to the newly released SDK version.